trusdd/trusdd/README.md

 ## About Me

+- 📌 Studying Frontend development.
-- 📌 Currently learning cybersecurity and python.
+- 🛡️ Also learning cybersecurity and python.
 - 🧪 Studying python.
 - 💬 Ask me about metro 2033 and poetry.